Eating Disorders Anonymous: Exploring Eating Disorder Treatment Options

 Medication

 People who have eating disorders are often diagnosed with other psychiatric disorders, such as anxiety disorders, obsessive-compulsive disorder, or depression.
 A psychiatrist may prescribe medications, such as antidepressants, to treat co-occurring disorders, which could help the individual focus on addressing the eating disorder.
-In some cases, a medical professional may prescribe medications for the eating disorder alone.
+In some cases, a medical professional may prescribe medications for the eating disorder alone, depending on the type of eating disorder.
 Consult a doctor, like a psychiatrist, before starting, changing, or stopping any medication.

 Free support resources